vlqlsuzzyy00/InterProfileSharing/README.md

 #### The file I'm attempting to share keeps failing to download in the other profile

+Have you checked whether the foreground service is actually still running after switching profiles?
+It might be that the notifications for new shared files appeared when you initially shared the files, but later the sharing service was stopped.
+This causes the notification about the shared file to remain, but the file itself is no longer available for transfer.
+See [above for solutions](#im-sharing-something-but-i-get-no-notification-about-it-in-the-other-profile).

-Most likely this happens because your file is very large.
+This might also happen because your file is very large.
 If you're using encryption, it might be worth temporarily disabling it for transferring large files.

 #### When I attempt to share something, the notification about it being shared immediately disappears again